Estefaniajim/Gradient-Lamp-Website/src/gradient-lamp/_posts/dynamic-routing.md

 At the top of the lamp, there is a 3D printed cover designed to be translucent.
 This cover softens and diffuses the solar light, allowing a gentle glow to pass upward while complementing the changing colors inside the lamp.

 The user can rotate or insert the different disks and the weather mask to transform the lamp’s internal scene.
 This allows the light to shift according to the time of day or the weather.
-To develop the lamp, we studied how Polagon mosaics refract light through angled acrylic pieces, sketched early concepts for holding multiple mosaics on different faces, and explored color palettes for day, night, and rainy weather.
-We also created test mosaics to see how acrylic, cellophane, and the solar bulb interacted.

 The final result is a culturally inspired and interactive lamp that blends Talavera influenced design with atmospheric lighting.